interaction-dynamics/features/tools/cli/README.md

 ## Feature Detection

+The CLI automatically detects features using two methods:

+### Method 1: Features folder (default)
+Any directory that is a direct subfolder of a `features` directory is considered a feature.

+### Method 2: Feature flag in README
-The CLI automatically detects features by scanning directories for README.md or README.mdx files.
-Any directory containing a README file is considered a feature, with the following rules:
+Any directory with a README.md or README.mdx file containing `feature: true` in the YAML frontmatter is considered a feature.

+Both methods support:
-- **README formats**: Supports both README.md and README.mdx files
+- **README formats**: Both README.md and README.mdx files
 - **Metadata parsing**: Extracts owner and metadata from YAML frontmatter
 - **Description extraction**: Uses content after the first heading as feature description
-- **Nested features**: Supports hierarchical feature organization
+- **Nested features**: Supports hierarchical feature organization (via `features` subfolder or nested directories with `feature: true`)
 - **Documentation exclusion**: Ignores README files in documentation directories (docs, __docs__, decisions, etc.)

-### README Format Example
+### README Format Examples

+#### Standard feature (in features folder):
 ```markdown
 ---
 owner: Team Name